AuDHD · Autism · ADHD · Brain Health · Cluster 3 · Research Poster

 1

 Magnesium + P-5-P B6 + Vitamin D3/K2.
-Address the most universal deficiencies.
-Establish tolerability — AuDHD individuals can be sensitive to supplements.
+Address universal deficiencies.
+Start at half dose — AuDHD individuals can be sensitive to supplements.

 2

-Add Omega-3 (high EPA) + Probiotic.
-Target neuroinflammation, gut barrier and the most-evidenced ADHD supplement.
-Allow 8 weeks to assess gut effect.
+Add Omega-3 (high EPA) + Multi-Strain Probiotic.
+Target neuroinflammation, gut barrier and the most-evidenced supplement for ADHD.
+Allow 8 weeks for gut effect.

 3

 Add NAC + L-Theanine.
-Target glutathione depletion, GABA/glutamate balance, sleep quality and the confirmed oxidative stress pathway in ASD.
+Target glutathione depletion, GABA/glutamate balance and sleep quality.

 4